-He chuckled and looked about the room.
+He chuckled and looked around the room.
 "Do you have a preferred corner?
 Or there's the hammock.
 The sides wrap up around us enough that even looking straight down, they'd hardly catch a glimpse."

 "Erm... your call."
 Rose tried to sound casual but wasn't sure if it came across as such.
 In her current state of hormonal turbulence, she knew that being too close to him at all would be difficult, but which was worse - the corner or the hammock?